seanTsmith/tequila/README.md

 ## Install
 - git it
 - npm install it
-- make it
+- make it (grunt)

 #### To do now
+- Attribute validation

+#### To do later
 - Finish Login in interface sample can use the attribute exception handling now
-- Code F7 interface
 - new methods for Models:
-    - getModelName() - Primary description for model
+    - getModelName() - Primary description for model example
-    - getModelID() - optional small indentifying info
+    - getModelType() - optional small identifying info
-    - getModelSummary() - summary info for model
+    - getModelPrimaryInfo() - summary info for model
-    - getModelDetails() - additional details for model
+    - getModelSecondaryInfo() - additional details for model

-#### To do later
 - Workspace Integration
 - add get and put methods to Model
-- include google toolchain for chrome apps and bundles (cell,osx,...)
 - Review callback for consistency.  err, xxx like node?
 - tequilaStore needs to be set not hard coded (mongo)
 - Improve Session to handle server side auth on store